Darwish-md/TryHackMe/Nmap.md

 - use `-v` for verbose output or `-vv` for even more verbosity.
 - you can use `-d` for debugging details or `-dd` for even more details.
 - The `-F` option instructs Nmap to scan only the top 100 most common ports.
+- the `-n` option is used to disable DNS resolution.